Apart from Jay Talk - the more informal interview section on the Jay Graydon web site - where

 Jay Graydon: Instrumental music does not sell as well as vocal stuff.
 I truly love playing jazz.
 If the album sells well, I would do others.
 In the

-mean time, I am back to writing and producing.
+meantime, I am back to writing and producing.

-JazzReview: Your solo in the Steely Dan classic, “Peg,” is etched in the history of rock music forever.
+JazzReview: Your solo in the Steely Dan classic, "Peg", is etched in the history of rock music forever.
 This must make you feel great.
 I think

 you really made a great contribution to the track, but most importantly, you help progress the soloing feel in rock so much.
 Your work in the